Know Your Diabetes ABCs

 High Blood Pressure (Hypertension) Stage 2140 or higheror90 or higher

-Work with your health care provider to set a blood pressure goal that is right for you.
-Your blood pressure should be under 140/90, unless your health care provider has told you differently.
+• Work with your healthcare provider to set a blood pressure goal that is right for you.
+Your blood pressure should be under 140/90, unless they have told you differently.

 C is for Cholesterol